ogollaclinton/alx-pre_course/0x01-git/README.md

-directory for git projects
-its getting fun!
+My first directory in repo